|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Japanese and Allied missions against Tondano

-Occupied by the Japanese for the duration of the Pacific War.
+Afterwards, occupied by the Japanese for the duration of the Pacific War.
 The area was targeted by several Allied air raids during 1945.
 During early October 1945, occupied by the "Menado Force" comprised of Australian and Dutch forces.

 Reportedly, during the early or late 1960s the wreckage of three of the Do-24K flying boats were salvaged by Indonesian Navy divers.
 Reportedly, during the late 1990s, a group of Germans searched Lake Tondano with a magnetometer in an attempt to locate the fourth flying boat, but were unsuccessful.